Credit: @fingerlakestourism on Instagram

 In the heart of the southern Adirondacks, Oak Mountain Ski Center is an affordable, three season family resort for skiers, snowboarders, and mountain bikers.
 With four lifts, 22 trails, four snow tubing lanes, and miles of snowshoeing trails, Oak Mountain offers fun for everyone.
 You’ll also find expert ski instruction for children and adults.

-Oak Mountain has something delicious on-site to please everyone, whether it is from the Oak Mountain Cafe or their Acorn Pub & Eatery.
-Nearby you’ll also find great dining and lodging options, plenty of shopping, and the amazing Adirondack Experience, The Museum on Blue Lake Mountain, one of the finest outdoor museums in the United States featuring exhibitions in modern galleries and historic buildings, including the 19,000-square-foot "Life in the Adirondacks” exhibit.
+Oak Mountain has something delicious on-site to please everyone, whether it is from the Common Grounds Cafe or their Acorn Pub & Eatery.
+Nearby you’ll also find great dining and lodging options, and plenty of shopping.

 Gore Mountain (Adirondacks)